skissane/pdos/s370/readme2.txt

 The listing of the building of z/PDOS, including the expanded macros, which would be useful for writing a C-callable replacement, has been made available as "listing.txt".

+The best way to write and build a C (subset) program is demonstrated by exprog.c and exprog.mak.
+Just do: type exprog.c type exprog.mak pdmake -f exprog.mak dir exprog to see it in action.